My gut reaction to yesterday’s unveiling of the new iPhones: Meh.

-What bothers me is this insistence of having new versions of the same phone.
+What bothers me is this insistence of having new versions of the same iPhones.
 That is, having a 5S says there will be a 6.
 Therefore, I’ll just wait for the iPhone 6 because the 5S is, by definition, just an interim step after the 5.

 When I bought the iPhone 3S years ago, I was excited.
 Then, when the iPhone 4 hit only a little later, I felt cheated.
 Why didn’t I just wait for the new generation of iPhone instead of just a new version of the same phone?
 I swore to never do that again.